Natasja Saad: Death

-Saad died on 24 June 2007 in a car crash in Hellshire, Jamaica.
+Saad died on 24 June 2007 in a car crash on the outskirts of Kingston, Jamaica.
 Two other passengers were critically injured, but Saad's friend, Mukupa, suffered only minor injuries during the crash.
 She and the other injured persons were rushed to the Spanish Town Hospital where the singer was pronounced dead.

 The crash was perceived as a particularly big loss for Denmark's music and entertainment world, because of how Saad's career was developing and being recognized at the time of her death.

-Saad is buried at Assistens Cemetery, Copenhagen's cemetery for people of cultural and historical relevance to Denmark, such as Hans Christian Andersen, Søren Kierkegaard and Niels Bohr.
+Saad is buried at Assistens Cemetery, in Nørrebro, Copenhagen.
+Other graves of culturally significant figures include Hans Christian Andersen, Søren Kierkegaard, Niels Bohr and Hans Christian Ørsted.

 The four LP box set Legacy (1974–2007) was posthumously released 29 June 2018 on Playground Music to commemorate the 10th anniversary of Saad's death.
 In addition to her previously released albums Release, I Danmark Er Jeg Født and Shooting Star, Legacy (1974–2007) includes a new compilation album featuring songs from Saad's entire career.